Selling A Nail Salon

 - Additionally, the equipment value of the nail salon (chairs, tables, reception area, mirrors, sound system, etc.) also affect a nail salon’s valuation.

-- An owner of a nail salon may improve its valuation is by ensuring that the employed nail technicians will agree to work for the buyer under similar employment terms.
+- An owner of a nail salon may improve its valuation is by ensuring that the nail technicians will agree to work for the buyer under similar employment terms.

 Example of Selling South Florida Nail Salon